gergelytakacs/TravisCI-MATLAB/README.md

 # TravisCI-MATLAB

-Test repository for testing MATLAB scripts through Travis CI
+Test repository contains an example on how to test MATLAB scripts through Travis CI via Octave.